origo-map/origo-documentation/content/settings.md

 ---|---|---
 `name` | string | Name of the group that identifies the group.
 Each name must be unique.
 `title` | string | A title for the group.
 The title is visible for the user in the legend control.
-`description` | description of the group.
+`description` | string | description of the group.
 Shown on the properties page.
 Optional.
-`abstract` | short description of the group.
+`abstract` | string | short description of the group.
 Shown on the properties page unless showAbstractInLegend is true.
 Optional.
 `showAbstractInLegend` | boolean | if abstract should be placed in the legend instead of on the properties page.
 Default is false.
 `expanded` | boolean | Whether the group should be expanded not.
 Used by the legend control.
 Default is false.
 `autoExpand` | boolean | For subgroups.
 Whether the subgroup should be expanded/collapsed when toggling the subgroups checkbox.
 Used by the legend control.
 Default is true.